On this page

 1. The JSON Web Key Generator tool extracts the public key from the key pair automatically.
 For testing purposes, copy the Public Key that is provided.

 Note: Some Okta SDKs require that keys be in Privacy Enhanced Mail (PEM) format.
-If you are working with an Okta SDK that requires that the key be in PEM format, after you have generated the key pair, copy the public/private key pair into a JWK to PEM Convertor tool (opens new window) and copy the private key to use when signing the JWT.
+If the Okta SDK requires PEM, after you generate the key pair, copy it into a JWK to PEM Convertor tool (opens new window).
+Then, copy the private key to use when signing the JWT.

 The JWKS should look something like this: